emiliazm/bookstore/README.md

      - Create a separate component for this form (with inputs for a title and an author [IMPORTANT in the design you can see an input for a category - please replace it with an author.]).
   - Categories:
     - Should display a button "Check status" only.
+- Import Redux Provider and your store in the main component of your React app.
+- Connect your app to the Redux store.
+- Use useSelector to consume the state.
+- In React component responsible for adding new books, add functionality for "Add new" button click:
+  - Import Redux useDispatch.
+  - Set the data inputs in the local React state.
+  - Dispatch a corresponding action.
+- In React component responsible for removing books, add functionality for "Remove" button click:
+  - Import Redux useDispatch.
+  - Dispatch a corresponding action.
+- In React component responsible for categories, add functionality for the "Check status" button click:
+  - Import Redux useDispatch.
+  - Dispatch a corresponding action.
+- Use the information detailed in Zeplin to style the website.

 ## Authors